Should you deadhead daffodils? Gardening experts share their advice for longer-lasting blooms

 He explains that deadheading can also enhance the overall look of your plant.
 "Keeping it looking neat and vibrant.
 Leaving faded blooms in place can diminish the visual appeal of the flower and your home," adds David.

 As a celebrated figure in the world of floral design, David has captivated audiences with his stunning floral arrangements and designs for years.
-He is a two-time Florist of the Year and six-time Chelsea Gold Medalist, whilst also being the in-house plant expert for Eflorist.
+He is a two-time Florist of the Year and six-time Chelsea Gold Medalist, whilst also being the in-house flower expert for Eflorist.

 This is a similar case to deadheading tulips, only deadhead once the plant is past its best and is ready to start the process of dying back.
 If you do it earlier, you can risk damaging the plant and its ability to come back next spring.